jichaojoyce/Dog-Breed-Classifier/Dog Breed Classifier Report.md

 ![\large accuracy = \frac{\text{true breed prediction}}{\text{dataset size}}](https://render.githubusercontent.com/render/math?math=%5Clarge%20accuracy%20%3D%20%5Cfrac%7B%5Ctext%7Btrue%20breed%20prediction%7D%7D%7B%5Ctext%7Bdataset%20size%7D%7D)

-Ideally, we would like to create a CNN that can achieve results of over 60% accuary.
-That is, it can correclt identify the dog breed 6 times out of 10.
+Ideally, we would like to create a CNN that can achieve results of over 60% accuracy.
+That is, it can correctly identify the dog breed 6 times out of 10.
 We will be using the accuracy metric on the testing dataset to measure the model performance.

 * Categorical cross-entroy loss